 For some, this was the first graduation ceremony they had ever attended.
 The excitement was palpable.
 But this was no regular graduation ceremony.

 This was the graduation of some of the most creative members of Seattle’s Latino/a, Vietnamese and Khmer communities, celebrating their completion of training to become Community Health Advocates.
-Over the previous few months, ECOSS facilitated trainings about local environmental health risks and helped the advocates practice their outreach to communicate these risks to their communities.
+Over the previous few months, ECOSS facilitated training about local environmental health risks and helped the advocates practice their outreach to communicate these risks to their communities.
+This is in partnership with King County Public Health under the auspices of the Environmental Protection Agency.

 Raising awareness about environmental health requires actively engaging community members.
 This means doing away with word-dense information packets.
 Instead, community leaders instill their culture into the outreach lessons.